Vista Social

 • Strong writing skills, including the ability to write compelling captions and stories

-• Familiarity with video production and editing tools
+• Familiarity with video production tools and editing apps plus the ability to work with AI-assisted video features

 • Understanding of branding and the ability to create cohesive social media campaigns that align with a brand’s values and voice